 How Much Car Insurance Do I Need in The State of Nevada?

 In the state of Nevada, the law mandates that any registered car must have liability insurance even if the owner does not drive the vehicle.
 This law applies to any type of motorized vehicle including trucks, SUVs, and cars.

 The law stipulates a minimum insurance cover of $25,000 for bodily injuries sustained in an accident by a single person, $50,000 cover for bodily injuries sustained in an accident by two or more people and $20,000 to cover for any property damage in an accident.
 Remember that this is the minimum insurance cover you require in the state.
-Experts advise that you have a bigger insurance cover.
+Experts advise that you have more insurance coverage.

 Do I Need to Have a Copy of The Police Report When Filing an Insurance Claim?

 If you are involved in an accident, it is important that you file a claim with your insurer immediately.
 If you do not file a claim, you may not be able to seek compensation.
 When filing a claim with your insurance company, you should provide as much evidence as you can.
 You are more likely to get your to claim approved if you can provide supporting evidence.
 Though it is not necessary to have a police report when filing an insurance claim, failure to attach the report can make your insurer doubt the validity of your claim.
 Without a police report, your insurer may even doubt whether the accident occurred in the first place.